-St Kitts is one of the most popular Caribbean islands to draw people seeking the sun.
-St Kitts is open!
-Yey!
-We have just returned on Azura A732.
+St Kitts is one of the most popular Caribbean islands to draw people seeking the sun Jean very nearly got in trouble!

-Islands near St Kitts were hit hard, but St Kitts is fine.
-Friendly and smiling people welcomed us and we have made a great film taking you from the top of the church tower, quite an effort to climb that!
-Look before you try! – to Independence Square.
+St Kitts is friendly with smiling people to welcome you.
+Jean takes you to the top of the church tower, quite an effort to climb that!
+Look before you try!

 St Kitts is almost unspoilt by modernisation and commercialism, and the town and the people are friendly – the local taxis are easy as you will see from our film of the Brimstone Hill Fortress.
 A couple of its neighbours have been spoilt by nature.
 We had a great time there.
 St Kitts sits almost between Guadeloupe and Antigua.
 Our advice is to trust your cruise operator, they will know when the island wants you back.
 Be in good spirits and support; buy a beer and take a tour if these are on offer, the island will need the trade more than ever and your support to rebuild.
 We will report on our return mid November.